-- 6. For each new or modified rule, we recalculated the mathematical accuracy of the allocation of each source or use balance to each subarea in accordance with the rules.
+- 6. For each new or modified rule (a total of 32), we recalculated the mathematical accuracy of the allocation of each source or use balance to each subarea in accordance with the rules.
 No exceptions were noted. - 7.
-We selected a haphazard sample of existing rules, including location based rules, for a combined total of 74 rules for procedures 6 and 7.
-We selected our sample based on geographic location of project, facility, or designation from voter approved plan and confirmed each is recorded in the appropriate subarea.
+We selected a haphazard sample of 25 existing rules, including location based rules.
+We selected our sample based on geographic location of project, facility, or designation from voter approved plan and observed each is recorded in the appropriate subarea.
 No exceptions were noted.